-3.21 Share capital
+3.20 Share capital

 Ordinary shares are classified as equity.
-The difference between the fair value of the consideration received and the nominal value of share capital issued is transfered to share premium.
-Incremental costs directly attributable to the issue of shares is deducted from any premium arising.
+The difference between the fair value of the consideration received and the nominal value of share capital issued is transferred to share premium.
+Incremental costs directly attributable to the issue of ordinary shares, net of any tax effects, are recognised as a deduction from equity.

-3.22 Operating segments
+3.21 Operating segments